When it comes to my perimenopausal clients, I don’t like to focus on weight loss.

-However, around age forty, the 10-15 year period of perimenopause begins.
+However, around age 40, the 10-15 year period of perimenopause begins, and then women transition into menopause.

 Perimenopausal women can have difficulty with weight loss and it can affect their health and their lives.
 Fortunately, I have 7 strategies for perimenopause weight loss that can help improve overall health for 40-55-year-old women.